karlseguin/websocket.zig/readme.md

 The handshake sends the initial HTTP-like request to the server.
 A `timeout` in milliseconds can be specified.
 You can pass arbitrary headers to the backend via the `headers` option.
 However, the full handshake request must fit within the configured `buffer_size`.
 By default, the request size is about 150 bytes (plus the length of the URL).

 ## Handler and Read Loop
 A websocket client typically listens for messages from the server, within a blocking loop.
 The `readLoop` function begins such a loop and will block until the connection is closed (either by the server, or by calling `close`).
 As an alternative, `readLoopInNewThread` can be called which will start the `readLoop` in a new thread and return a `std.thread.Thread`.
 Typically one would call `detach` on this thread.
-Both `readLoop` and `readLoopInNewThread` takes an arbitrary handler will will be called with any received messages.
+Both `readLoop` and `readLoopInNewThread` take an arbitrary handler which will be called with any received messages.
 This handler must implement the `handle` and `close` methods as shown in the above example.

 `close` will always be called when the read loop exits.